Tuition and Fees

 Tuition Refund InsuranceElective insurance is available which provides full coverage for tuition and fees for students who suffer serious illnesses or accidents which make it necessary for them to leave the university before the semester is completed.
-The Tuition Refund Plan is offered through a private insurance carrier, Dewars, Inc. You must choose to accept or opt out of this plan the first time you register for each term.
-If you accept the plan, the charge is added to your student account.
-Further information is available from the Cashier's Office and the Registration Department and at http://www.usc.edu/dept/ARR/tuitionrefund/index.html.
+The Tuition Refund Plan is offered through a private insurance carrier, Dewars, Inc. Further information and applications are available from the Cashier's Office and the Registration Department.
 See here for additional information.
-This insurance is not offered during the summer term.

-Exit Loan CounselingAll students who received Federal Stafford Loans, Federal Graduate PLUS Loans, Federal Perkins Loans or Health Professions Student Loans must participate in an exit loan counseling information session when they cease to be enrolled at least half-time.
-Information and the schedule for exit loan counseling is available online at www.usc.edu/financialaid.
-In addition, students who have borrowed from the Federal Perkins Loan and/or Health Professions Student Loan Program(s) must complete an online session at www.usc.edu/sfs (click on Financial Counselor).
+Exit Loan CounselingAll students who received Federal Stafford Loans, Federal Perkins Loans or Health Professions Student Loans must attend an exit loan counseling interview when they cease to be enrolled at least half-time.
+Contact Student Financial Services at (213) 740-4077 to schedule an appointment.
 Diplomas and transcripts will not be released if the student fails to complete this step.

 Tuition Assistance BenefitsThe Tuition Assistance Benefits program provides USC tuition payments for eligible faculty and staff and their spouses or registered domestic partners and children.
 The amount of tuition payment varies based on who is taking the class, the type of class and the maximum number of units eligible for assistance.
 Tuition assistance is limited to tuition, and does not apply to any fees.